It's time to sound off and decide once and for all: RV camping vs. tent camping.

-It really doesn't matter if you're a RVer or using a pop up tent, a travel trailer or a canvas wall tent, getting outdoors and filling your lungs with fresh air is the point.
+It really doesn't matter if you're an RVer or using a pop up tent, a travel trailer or a canvas wall tent, getting outdoors and filling your lungs with fresh air is the point.

 Tent Camping

 You'll need a campsite, sleeping bag, and a rain fly.
 That will just about do it, right?
-Not so fast camping friends!
+Not so fast, camping friends!

-With all the weather-fighting technology at work, tent campers can still manage a rainstorm in the middle of the night as well as anyone in motorhome.
+With all the weather-fighting technology at work, tent campers can still manage a rainstorm in the middle of the night as well as anyone in a motorhome.
 There are a couple of exceptions, namely lightning and wind, but within reason you can expect to be safe and secure in most quality tents.

 A true tent camping experience is for the folks who want to feel a little closer to nature while sacrificing some of the creature comforts that they are used to.